united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/devicecontainerinfrastructure/umh-lite.md

 By using the UMH Lite in conjunction with the Management Console, you can spot errors in the network.
 If a connection is faulty, the Management Console will mark it.

+## How can I use it?

+To add a new UMH Lite instance, simply follow the regular [installation process](https://umh.docs.umh.app/docs/getstarted/installation/) and select UMH Lite instead of UMH Classic.
+You can follow the next steps in the linked guide to learn how to connect devices and add a protocol converter.

 ### Convert to UMH Classic

 Should you find the UMH Lite insufficient and require the features offered by UMH Classic, you can upgrade through the Management Console.
 To convert a UMH Lite instance to a UMH Classic instance: